pmservice/workshop/DATASPHERE.md

 4. Take a photo of yourself and drag&drop both photos to web app.

-5. Do the Style transfer
+5. Do the Style transfer.

+**Note**: Deep Learning Experiment run time depends on number of iterations you select.